saltsthlm/protips/ReactDevServerProxy.md

 **This site is deprecated and all the content has moved to [AppliedTechnology](https://appliedtechnology.github.io/protips/)**

-# Using the proxy setting for React dev server
+# Using the proxy setting for React dev server hi

 When we use `create-react-app` we get a very powerful development experience set up for us.
 Amongst other things a development server.
 This has a setting, in the `package.json` that is called `proxy`.